aertsimon90/AnastrophLimen/README.md

 Anyone interested can directly inspect the source code to understand how the rules are applied.

 Therefore, Anastroph Limen is not presented as a claim, but as an inspectable and formalized structure.
+---

+## CAL (Classical Anastroph Limen) Mathematics

+**Classical Anastroph Limen (CAL)** is the classical-mathematics–compatible form of the Anastroph Limen system.

+While **Anastroph Limen (AL)** defines its own arithmetic with stateful infinities,
+**CAL preserves the behavior of classical arithmetic** while redefining infinity not as a fixed number, but as a **state**.

+This approach allows division by zero to be handled consistently without breaking classical computation rules.

+---

+### Core Idea

+In classical mathematics, infinity is treated as a single, fixed endpoint:

+- `1 / 0 = ∞`
+- `3 / 0 = ∞`
+- All origin information is lost.

+In **CAL**, infinity is not a constant value, but a **state that preserves its originating value**.

+Thus:
+- Infinity is no longer a limit
+- Infinity becomes a **directional mathematical state**

+---

+### Representation

+CAL supports two equivalent notations:

+1. **Meaning Notation**

+CALx   or   -CALx

+2. **Functional Notation**

+CAL(x)

+Here, **`x` is the only core value** and represents the origin of the infinite state.

+---

+### Zero Division Rules

+x / 0 = CAL(x)
+CAL(x) * 0 = x

+Zero division is no longer undefined — it produces a Classical Anastroph Limen state.

+---

+Arithmetic Behavior

+All arithmetic operations behave exactly like classical mathematics:

+CAL1 + CAL2 = CAL3
+CAL3 * 4 = CAL12
+CAL6 - CAL2 = CAL4

+CAL is therefore safe and recommended for classical numerical computations.

+---

+Real Value Interpretation

+Although CAL preserves internal state, its real numeric interpretation follows classical infinity rules:

+CAL1  =  +∞
+CAL3  =  +∞
+-CAL2 =  -∞

+The only difference is that CAL retains the state of infinity, not just its magnitude.

+---

+Key Distinction Between AL and CAL

+System	Arithmetic	Infinity	Usage

+AL	Custom AL arithmetic	Non-constant, stateful	Experimental / theoretical CAL	Classical arithmetic	Stateful infinity	Classical calculations

+AL has its own mathematical laws.

+CAL behaves exactly like classical math.

+CAL is recommended when compatibility with standard arithmetic is required.

+---

+Conceptual Summary

+> Infinity is no longer a boundary.
+It is a mathematical state.

+With CAL, infinity is transformed from a terminal limit into a recoverable, directional condition, allowing classical mathematics to operate safely beyond zero-division boundaries.